alfredodebellis/HIVcure_rev/README.md

 -	scenario2_behav.R to simulate eradication with behavioral changes
 -	incr_lambda_1.R to simulate scenario with HIV incidence increasing after 2022 with remission cure
 -	incr_lambda_2.R to simulate scenario with HIV incidence increasing after 2022 with eradication cure
+-	check_proportions_groups.R to simulate the model without cure and check if prevalence by risk group remains constant

 Computation for the ABC requires about 1 day on a MacBook Pro (Apple M1 Pro).
 Computation for each cure scenarios requires 3-4 hours.